Convex-Dev/design/papers/convex-whitepaper.md

 ##### Functions

 Functions are first class objects suitable for use in functional programming.
-Convex implements functions in this way because they are fundamental and powerful constructs that allow the construction of effective programs without having to simulate them with lower level constructs (e.g. a stack based model).
+Convex implements functions in this way because they are fundamental and powerful constructs that allow the construction of effective programs without having to simulate them with lower-level constructs (e.g. a stack based model).

 The decision to emphasise first-class functions and functional programming is justified by the strong theoretical foundations of the Lambda Calculus.

 Important features of functions include:

-* Support for variable arity function application, e.g. `(+ 1 2 3 4)`
+* Support for variable arity function application like `(+ 1 2 3 4)`
 * Full lexical closures (capturing values in the lexical environment at the point of creation).
-* Explicit tail-recursion support (i.e. recursively calling functions without consuming stack space)
+* Explicit tail-recursion support (recursively calling functions without consuming stack space)

 Many functions are provided as part of the runtime environment, generally available to users in the standard library `convex.core`.
-These functions provide the foundation for construction of higher level functionality.
+These functions provide the foundation for construction of higher-level functionality.

 In addition (adopting an idiom that has proved convenient in the Clojure language), data structures may be used in place of functions in some defined circumstances, e.g.: